AlbionsRefuge/bubbles-faq/customization.md

 - `this.curPos.x + dx` - horizontal coordinate where our point should be placed
 - `this.curPos.y + dy` - vertical coodinate where our point should be placed

-Here you can see my planned shape on canvas surface (the lower the greater y):
+Here you can see my planned shape on canvas surface (the lower on the grid, the greater the y):
 ![canvas](https://copy.com/thumbs_public/CYPd1amLEmUh/canvas.jpg?revision=8381&size=1024)

 Code: